Top 6 Things to do in Havana for a Local Experience

-Cuban baroque architectures flows into art nouveau inspired by Gaudi in this sprawling square.
+Cuban baroque architecture flows into art nouveau inspired by Gaudi in this sprawling square.
 The buildings house cafes, bars, and even a microbrewery.
 Its the perfect place to relax with a coffee then mosey on down to the microbrewery to try a beer or two.
-Cap it all off with a mojito to start your night off right!
+Cap it all off with a mojito to start your night off right.

 All you have to do to have an adventure in Centro Habana is go for a walk with an open mind and an open heart.
 This is where the locals live.
 There are no major sights to see or glamorous things to do, just gritty and wonderful daily Havana life.
 You'll see it all: kids playing baseball in the street, grandmas in their curlers, men having a smoke and a chat.
 Make yourself part of it.
 Purchase fruit from the vendor on the corner.
 Toss a stray ball back to the kids.
 Stop and talk with the people relaxing on the street.
 Listen to the music of this neighborhood that flows with every step.
 Just get quiet, have a seat, and watch the daily routines flow around you.

-This eight kilometer stretch of seaside road is the perfect place to watch the sunset and one of the most popular things to do in Havana for locals and tourists alike.
+The eight kilometer stretch of seaside road known as the malecon is the perfect place to watch the sunset and one of the most popular things to do in Havana for locals and tourists alike.
 It has long been a meeting place for poets, musicians, philosophers, and lovers.
 Its a spot that mixes the idyllic with reality.
 It can be a bit smoky and loud from the road, but the ocean view is peaceful and beautiful.
 Drive, bike, or walk along this stretch.
 Go when its sunny and perfect or when the sea is moody and the sky is cloudy.
 Sometimes the road closes to cars because of the weather and this can be an ideal time for a walk.

 COPPELIA ICE CREAM